paurierap/scientific-computing-cpp/README.md

-# scientific-computing-cpp
+# Guide to Scientific Computing C++
-Exercices from the book "Guide to Scientific Computing using C++".
+Exercices from the book to practice.